Syrian Desert campaign (May–July 2017): Push along the Jordanian border

 On 20 May, the Syrian Army, alongside their paramilitary allies, captured part of the eastern part of as-Suwayda province, namely the al-Zuluf area.
 The following day, government forces further advanced and captured several positions in the southern Syrian desert.
 In response to the government advances, FSA groups in the area launched an operation named "Badia Volcano" to fight the pro-government forces.

 On 22 May, the Army captured the Al-Rahbeh area, 25 kilometers north of the Zuluf dam, with no direct clashes taking place, save for an artillery duel.
-Thus the Army was 30 kilometers from cutting off a large, sparsely populated, rebel-held area in the south-eastern Damascus countryside.
-Also, during the last week, the Syrian Army managed to secure 70 kilometers of the Syrian-Jordanian border.
+Thus the Army was 30 kilometers from cutting off a large, sparsely populated, rebel-held area in the southeastern Damascus countryside.
+Also, during the last week, the Syrian Army managed to secure 70 kilometers of the Syrian–Jordanian border.
 Towards the end of the day, the Syrian Army reached positions six kilometers south of the newly captured Scientific Research Battalion, while other forces advanced east of the Zuluf Dam.
-These advances, brought the Army close to completely encircling and cutting off rebel forces in the south-eastern part of Damascus governorate from their comrades in and around Al-Tanf.
-The government forces appeared to use advanced Russian-made arms and were supported by Russian helicopters, a report acknowledged on 26 May by the Russian Defence ministry′s media outlet.
+These advances, brought the Army close to completely encircling and cutting off rebel forces in the southeastern part of Damascus governorate from their comrades in and around al-Tanf.
+The government forces appeared to use advanced Russian-made arms and were supported by Russian helicopters, a report acknowledged on 26 May by the Russian Defence ministry's media outlet.

 Reopening of the Damascus–Palmyra highway

 On 23 May, the Syrian Army opened a new 100-kilometer front against ISIL, with the intended aim to open the Damascus-Palmyra highway and to prevent the US-backed rebels from linking up with their allies in the Eastern Qalamoun mountains.
 Government forces swiftly captured over 1,200 square kilometers of territory, including numerous hills and villages from ISIL.
-The next day, the Army made a push south and east of Palmyra as well, capturing several locations, including Abtar mountain and Arak gas fields.
-This brought the total number of open fronts as part of the operation to clear the Syrian desert of rebels and ISIL to six.

 On 25 May, the Army captured half a dozen locations, paving the way for the reopening of the Damascus-Palmyra highway the following day.